quirky14-dev/HiveSync/phases/Phase_M_Logging_Analytics_Observability.md

 Tracing IDs included in all logs allow later:

 * Jaeger/OTEL compatibility
-* Cross-component trace stitching (backend → worker → R2 → callback)
+* Cross-component trace stitching (Desktop → Backend → Worker → R2 → Callback)

 Tracing is optional in v1 but logs must support it.